TooTall18T/tool_length_probe/README.md

 > [!IMPORTANT]
 > Use the subroutines at your own risk!

-The routines were tested with LinuxCNC 2.8 and Probe Basic 0.3.8 .
+The routines were tested with LinuxCNC 2.9.3 and Probe Basic 0.6.0-018 .
 With other versions, there may be differences in the process.
 The functions of the routine should be tested at reduced speed before using the routine in production.

+> [!NOTE]
+> This version of the routine is for Probe Basic 0.6.0 and higher.

-> [!IMPORTANT]
+> [!NOTE]
-> Versions up to 4.0.1 are only compatible with Probe Basic up to version 0.5.4-stable.
+> With small changes this routine can be used with every GUI.

 The routines "tool_touch_off.ngc" and "go_to_g30.ngc" are based on the routines of the same name that came with Probe Basic.